When

 cancer, birth defects, mental imbalances, and dental abnormalities

-(dental b/c of less vitamin A & K... and who knows what from
+(dental b/c of less vitamins A & K... and who knows what else from

 an improperly fed and improperly treated animal).